Pageviews lets us know how many users have looked at a particular page on the website. It provides total pageviews and unique pageviews.

 - organic search: users who get to the page through search engines, such as Google and Yahoo!

-- direct: users who get to the page through a direct URL
+- direct: users who get to the page through a direct URL or an unknown source (we are seeing more of these with cookies now turned off)

 - referral: users who get to the page by following a link on an external website, such as The Guardian